mitre/im_sample_algorithm/docs/imturn.md

 [Back to Landing Page](/README.md)

-_Note: this code is provided as MATLAB m-code.
-We do not provide any connection between the MATLAB code and the C++ code base._
+_Note: this algorithm prototype is provided as [MATLAB m-code](https://github.com/mitre/im_sample_algorithm/blob/master/IMTurn/main_closedLoopTurn_pathShortening.m).
+We do not provide any compilable connection between the MATLAB code and the C++ code base._

 ## Entry Points